Prevention and Bystander Intervention

 Bystanders can be colleagues, classmates, family members, friends, strangers, or anyone that is a third party observer not directly involved in the situation.
 When it comes to sexual harassment and sexual assault, bystanders play an important role in interrupting a situation however it is vital that personal safety be of utmost importance.

 Some ways you can intervene, while being mindful of your own safety can include:

-- speaking up in a meeting when a colleague makes an inapproriate comment
+- speaking up in a meeting when a colleague makes an inappropriate comment

-- calling a friend out for telling an inapproriate joke
+- calling a friend out for telling an inappropriate joke

 - making sure a friend gets home safely after a night of partying

 - helping someone connect with the Sexual Harassment Office